 - Add limes leaves, red curry paste and coconut milk.
 Cook for another 2 minutes.

-- Add stock and reduce heat to low.
+- Add 500ml stock and reduce heat to low.
 Cover and simmer for 10 to 15 minutes minutes until fragrant and piping hot.
-If you feel the soup has thickened a lot, add a quarter cup of the extra sauce to loosen it.
+If you feel the soup has thickened a lot, add a quarter cup of the remaining extra stock to loosen it.
 You can keep adding some of the extra stock till a desired broth like consistency has reached.

 - Remove from heat.
 Add the sweet potato noodles to the pot.
 Mix well.
 Cover and rest for 5 minutes.